jeffro256/carrot/carrot.md

 ## 4. Rerandomizable RingCT abstraction

 Here we formally define an abstraction of the FCMP++ consensus layer called *Rerandomizable RingCT* which lays out the requirements that Carrot needs.
 All elliptic curve arithmetic occurs on Ed25519.
+When we use the term "list" in this section, we refer to a sequence of elements where the order of elements is encoded and preserved.
+Thus, the list `{A, B}` is distinct from the list `{B, A}`.

 ### 4.1 Creating a transaction output